 Over the last decade i have talked to hundreds of FQ victims and have had direct and indirect interactions with many, many more.
 I have worked with researchers, met with the FDA, and have been foolhardy to pay out of the pocket in the past for expensive health consultants.
 I have watched groups of people take three paths in an attempt to heal; #1, do nothing, #2 pursue alternative healing methods either through naturopaths, holistic healers, etc…, #3 rely on traditional doctors and traditional medicine.
-With the slight exception that the group choosing to follow path #3 has seems to have a slightly worse outcome (give or take a few percentage points), no path has resulted in greater healing over the other.
-If a form of detoxing would work, everyone would know about it and everyone would use it to heal and move on with their lives.
+With the slight exception that the group choosing to follow path #3 has seems to have a slightly worse outcome (give or take a few percentage points), no path has resulted in greater healing over the other!
+Seriously.
+Also, if there was a form of detoxing that would work to remove the FQ metabolites from the body (if there are actually any FQ’s left in the body), everyone would know about it and everyone would use it to heal and move on with their lives.

 - FQ’s are synthetic not natural.

 - FQ’s damage the body in the same fashion that chemotherapy (anti-cancer) and heavy metals damage the body.

 - FQ’s can damage both nuclear and mitochondrial DNA.

 - FQ’s can change gene expression and start pathogenic (disease) processes.